 See Related: Best Romantic Getaways in the US

 If you’re willing to stretch your day trip into an overnight stay, Bimini should be at the top of your vacation Miami list.
-Bimini is a tropical paradise 50 miles off the Miami coast.
+Bimini is a tropical paradise 50 miles off the Miami coast in the Bahamas.

 The Bahamian Island is accessible by jet ferry, and you can be there in less than two hours.

 Interestingly, this island was Ernest Hemingway’s favorite, with emerald waters that stretch beyond the horizon.
 The island provides endless opportunities for snorkeling, fishing, and diving.